 We are subject to various debt covenants under our debt agreements.
 Our failure to comply with our debt covenants could materially and adversely affect our financial condition and ability to service our obligations.
-On February 14, 2024, we entered into amendments to the Credit Agreements which waived testing of the total net leverage ratio financial covenant for the fiscal quarter ended December 31, 2023.
+On February 14, 2024, we entered into amendments to the Credit Agreements which waived testing of the total net leverage ratio financial covenant for the fiscal guarter ended December 31, 2023.
 On May 24, 2024, we entered into amendments to the Credit Agreements which, among other things, waives compliance with our net leverage covenant as of March 31, 2024, reduced the daily minimum liquidity below \$15.0 million until June 16, 2023 and waived any default that might arise as a result of the restatement of certain of our historical financial statements.
 The Term Loan and PNC Credit Facility both mature on August 5, 2026 under the terms of the related agreements.
 As discussed in Note 1: Description of Business and Significant Accounting Policies-Going Concern, we expect to be in violation of our net leverage covenant as of the June 30, 2024 testing date and the violation will cause the outstanding Term Loan and PNC Credit Facility outstanding balances to become due as an event of default.
 As a result, we have classified the Term Loan and PNC Credit Facility as current liabilities in the accompanying consolidated balance sheet.
 We are currently working to obtain additional covenant waivers or refinance the existing Term Debt and PNC Credit Facility.
 Additionally, we are evaluating strategies to obtain additional funding to provide additional liquidity, including potential asset sales.
-In the event we are unable to obtain an extension of the waiver, or obtain additional funding.
+In the event we are unable to obtain an extension of the waiver, additional funding will be required to pay the amount due on the revolver and term loan.
+However, we may be unable to obtain an extension of the waiver, or obtain additional funding.
 As such, there can be no assurance that we will be able to obtain additional liquidity when needed or under acceptable terms, if at all.